Thomas-Gottwald/NLP4/READMENLP4.md

 ### Reference Extraction
+The Reference Extraction uses an the scholarcy REST API which extracts all references from an uploaded PDF.
+The scholarcy reference extraction API returns a JSON string with all references in textual description as well as different links to the references.
+These links can be of 3 diffrent types:
+* crossref => Is a https://dx.doi.org/ link with the respective doi.
+* scholar_url => Is a link leading to the google scholar result of the specific paper
+* oa_querry => Leads either directly to a PDF version of the reference or to the paper page of the publishing journal

+Not for all references all 3 of the types are available.

 ### Automatic Snowballing
 The automatic snowballing feature performs a full automized forward snowballing, by extracting all references